AshivaA/password-generator/README.md

 ## Description

-In this project, I wrote a JavaScript code to generate a random password that can contain special characters, numbers, lower case and upper case letters.
+In this project, I wrote a JavaScript code to generate a random password that can contain special characters, numbers, lowercase and uppercase letters.

 ## Installation